johanvanbruggen1/GroupDivider/README.md

-Open and run 'main.py' to use this tool;
+Open and run 'main.py' to use this tool
-running restates INPUT and also gives OUTPUT

 See 'whatwhyhow.docx' for written context of this tool